areleu/vencopy/docs/software/profileaggregator.rst

 **Aggregation Approaches**

 The aggregation approach implemented in venco.py varies according to the considered profile.
-Below the different approaches are illustrated.
+Below the different approaches are illustrated:

-- Profile for uncontrolled charging `uncontrolled_charging`
+- Profile for uncontrolled charging `uncontrolled_charging`: aggregated by calculating the average value per day of the week (function :py:meth:`profileaggregators.Aggregator.__calculate_average_flow_profiles`)

-- Profile for the electric demand `drain`
+- Profile for the electric demand `drain`: aggregated by calculating the average value per day of the week (function :py:meth:`profileaggregators.Aggregator.__calculate_average_flow_profiles`)

-- Profile for the charging capacity of the fleet `charging_power`
+- Profile for the charging capacity of the fleet `charging_power`: aggregated by calculating the average value per day of the week (function :py:meth:`profileaggregators.Aggregator.__calculate_average_flow_profiles`)

-- Maximum and minimum battery level profile `max_battery_level` and `min_battery_level`
+- Maximum and minimum battery level profile `max_battery_level` and `min_battery_level`: aggregated by selection (function :py:meth:`profileaggregators.Aggregator.__aggregate_state_profiles`), using an alpha value (100 - alpha), which represents the percentile from the maximum or minimum batttery level at each hour.
+If alpha = 10, the 10% biggest (or smallest) value is selected, and all other values beyond are disregarded.